+Whereas this method appears to give us all the information that we would require to make a proper motor selection, it does however neglect air friction, which we have found to be significant - especially with our variable air drag assembly.
 The better way to establish a height determination would be to deal with discrete time elements, determining the motor mass loss, the average acceleration for that time interval, the instantaneous velocity at the end of that time interval, the drag force at the end of the time interval, which is then used to determine the next time interval's average acceleration, and the whole process is then iterated until a maximum height (corresponding to a zero vertical velocity) is reached.
-This is what OpenRocket and RocSim does for us - in a very much quicker manner than done by hand, we might add.
+This is what OpenRocket and RocSim does for us - in a very much quicker manner then if we had done this by hand, we might add.